IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. First enable the Universal Guardium connector, if it is disabled already.
 3. Click Upload File and select the offline [logstash-filter-singlestoredb_guardium_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.7.0/logstash-filter-singlestoredb_guardium_filter.zip) plug-in.
 After it is uploaded, click OK.
-This step is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the Connector name field.
 6. Update the input section to add the details from the [singlestoreFilebeat.conf](./singleStoreFilebeat.conf) file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.